 John Steinbeck once said, “It is a common experience that a problem difficult at night is resolved in the morning after the committee of sleep has worked on it.”
 I agree.
-When I do wake after nine or ten or eleven hours, I’m revitalized and do so much more during my waking hours than I could have done with only eight hours of sleep.
-I’m alert, focused and happy.
+When I do wake after nine ten or eleven hours, I’m revitalized and do so much more during my waking hours than I could have done with only eight hours of sleep.
+I’m alert, focused, and happy.

 Another facet of sleeping is that when asleep, a person can be whoever he or she wants, go wherever they want, and suffer no pain.
 Arthritis doesn’t hurt and back pain eases, all through simple natural sleep without the aid of addictive painkillers.

 As Shakespeare says, “We are such stuff as dreams are made on, and our little life is rounded with a sleep.”